Heavy flavor as a probe of hot QCD matter produced in proton-proton collisions: Introduction

-It came as a surprise that in (high multiplicity) $pp$ collisions observations have been made, which are considered in heavy-ion collisions as a proof of the existence of a QGP like the observations of long-range correlations (also called near-side ``ridge'')~\cite{CMS:2010ifv,ATLAS:2015hzw,CMS:2015fgy,CMS:2016fnw}, strangeness enhancement~\cite{ALICE:2016fzo}, and baryon-to-meson ratio~\cite{ALICE:2018pal}, even a finite elliptic flow of $D^0$ mesons~\cite{CMS:2020qul}.
-It was even more astonishing that the multiplicity of charmed baryons at mid-rapidity in these collisions is considerably higher than expected from the analysis of $e^+e^-$ collisions, questioning the process independence of fragmentation functions~\cite{ALICE:2020wfu,ALICE:2021psx,CMS:2023frs,ALICE:2023wbx}.
-Several works have been advanced in recent years~\cite{He:2019tik,Minissale:2020bif,Li:2021nhq,Beraudo:2023nlq} and show the hadronization mechanism of heavy quark in high energy $pp$ collisions is quite different from the $e^+e^-$.
-The purpose of this letter is to show that the recently advanced EPOS4(HQ) approach, which assumes the creation of a QGP if the energy density exceeds a critical energy density, describes $pp$ collisions as well and can reproduce quantitatively the experimental observations.
-Therefore $pp$ collisions are just the low system size limit of $AA$ collisions.
+It came as a surprise that in (high multiplicity) $pp$ collisions observations have been made, which are considered in heavy-ion collisions as a proof of the existence of a QGP.
+They include the observation of long-range correlations (also called near-side ``ridge'')~\cite{CMS:2010ifv,ATLAS:2015hzw,CMS:2015fgy,CMS:2016fnw}, of strangeness enhancement~\cite{ALICE:2016fzo}, and of a finite elliptic flow of $D^0$ mesons~\cite{CMS:2020qul}.
+It was even more astonishing that the multiplicity of charmed baryons at mid-rapidity in these collisions ~\cite{ALICE:2018pal}, is considerably higher than expected from the analysis of $e^+e^-$ collisions, questioning the process independence of fragmentation functions~\cite{ALICE:2020wfu,ALICE:2021psx,CMS:2023frs,ALICE:2023wbx}.
+This is also the topic of several theoretical studies ~\cite{He:2019tik,Minissale:2020bif,Li:2021nhq,Beraudo:2023nlq} which assume that the hadronization mechanism of heavy quarks in high energy $pp$ collisions is quite different from that in $e^+e^-$.

+The purpose of this letter is to show that the recently advanced EPOS4HQ\footnote{based on version EPOS4.0.1.s9} approach, which allows for the creation of a QGP in high energy density regions, independent of the system size, describes $pp$ collisions as well and can reproduce quantitatively the experimental observations.
+Therefore $pp$ collisions at ultrarelativistic energies are just the small system size limit of $AA$ collisions.